mr-july/qmk_firmware/keyboards/royal_kludge/rk61/rgb/readme.md

 ### Option 3.
 SonixFlasherC

-Use the Python program from [this repository](https://github.com/SonixQMK/SonixFlasherC)
+Use the C program from [this repository](https://github.com/SonixQMK/SonixFlasherC)

 ## Original firmware